Incidents

 The Incidents page provides overall information about the incidents that have occurred on the network.

-On the Navigation bar, click AI Assurance > AI Analytics > Incidents.
+On the navigation bar, select AI Assurance > AI Analytics > Incidents.
 The Incidents page is displayed.
 The Incidents page provides a breakdown of incidents by severity and category, allowing you to focus on incidents of interest, for which you can view details.
 For any given incident, you can view the severity, client impact, root cause, and recommendations, as well as the events, anomalies, data, or problems that were used to identify the incident.

 Incidents Page